ibm-cloud-docs/vmwaresolutions/vmonic/signing_required_accounts.md

 | IPMI Remote Management | This permission is required to view IPMI details regarding hardware and issue reboot commands through the portal. |
 {: caption="Required permissions for the {{site.data.keyword.cloud_notm}} infrastructure account" caption-side="bottom"}

-To verify or update permissions for classic infrastructure users, see [Classic infrastructure permissions](/docs/account?topic=account-mngclassicinfra).
+To verify or update permissions for classic infrastructure users, see [Managing classic infrastructure permissions](/docs/iam?topic=iam-mngclassicinfra#predefined).

 ### Virtual routing and forwarding with service endpoints enabled
 {: #signing_required_accounts-infra-vrf-se}